 - f.
 Administrative Expenses As permitted by law, the reasonable administrative costs of the Plan are paid from the Plan s Trust.
 Dominion pays any administrative costs that are not charged to the Plan. - g.
 Payment of Benefits Distributions from the Plan are recorded on the valuation date when a participant s valid withdrawal request is processed by the recordkeeper. - h.
 Transfers Along with the Plan, Dominion also sponsors several other savings plans for employees of Dominion or certain of its subsidiaries who do not participate in this Plan.
 If participants change employment among Dominion and its covered subsidiaries during the year, their account balances are transferred into the corresponding plan.
-For the year ended December 31, 2008, there were no transfers of participants assets to or from other plans. - i.
+For the year ended December 31, 2008, the transfer of participants assets to another plan was \$5,856,381, and there were no transfers from other plans. - i.
 Excess Contributions Payable The Plan is required to return contributions received during the Plan year in excess of the IRC limits.